 When you understand our past, it’s easy to see the future.
 Our unwavering goal was and is to design solutions exclusively for you--the library community.
 We are large enough to supply products and services essential to everyday library life, and small enough to focus exclusively on the individuality of your library.

 Our commitment to exclusively serving the library community began with ingenuity and a clear, plastic, book cover.
-Brodart evolved into a full-service library supply company, serving all facets of the library market from the Northwest Territories to the Pacific Rim, with facilities in the United States and Canada.
+Brodart evolved into a full-service library supply company, serving all facets of the library market from the Northwest Territories to the Pacific Rim.

 The Plasti-Kleer book jacket is a perfect example of a product designed specifically for libraries.
 It was invented by Arthur Brody, our founder, and is still in demand more than seven decades later.
 This product led to more products designed to extend the circulation life of library materials and aid in physical processing.